[He who began a good work in you]

 Yoda continues to voice that there is much anger in Luke, as well as the fact that he’s reckless (among the many other complaints that Yoda has against this Jedi-Knight wannabe).
 Obi-Wan responds with, “I was once like him as well, if you remember.”

 Trials and testing are for our own benefit, and even when we make our mistakes here too there’s an opportunity to learn and grow.
-Your mistakes, and the mistakes of others who’ve unwittingly–in their ignorance–thrown you off course, are not the end of the story; all of it though becomes part of the training we all must undergo to reap the rewards.
+Your mistakes, and the mistakes of others who’ve thrown you off course, are not the end of the story; all of it though becomes part of the training we all must undergo to reap the rewards.

 Yoda wasn’t convinced that Luke was a suitable candidate for training, and told Obi-wan that Luke wasn’t focused enough for the task.
 He expressed that he’d had his eye on Luke for some time and that Luke always had his eyes on the horizon, never on the task at hand.
-Doubtfully Yoda disapprovingly observed, “Never his mind on where he was; what he was doing.”
+Doubtfully, Yoda disapprovingly observed, “Never his mind on where he was; what he was doing.”

 Over the years I’ve come to understand that God’s training is more of an unlearning rather than a learning.
 I don’t know how many times I’ve watched Star Wars, but somehow I missed that Yoda says the very same thing to Luke: “You must unlearn what you have learned.”

 Jesus too tells us that all things are possible for those who believe.
-When a man whose son has an evil Spirit comes to Jesus followers, an argument ensues between the teachers of the law and the disciples because the disciples can’t cast out the evil Spirit.
-Jesus rebukes the disciples for not believing and begins speaking to the man who has the son in need of help.
+When a man whose son has an evil Spirit comes to Jesus followers, an argument ensues between the teachers of the law and the disciples.
+Why?
+Because the disciples can’t cast out the evil Spirit.
+Jesus rebukes His disciples for not believing, and begins speaking to the man who’s son is in need of help.

 Jesus had rebuked His disciples for not believing.
-When we say “I can’t” as Luke did, what we’re really saying is we don’t believe that Jesus can.
+Therefore, when we say “I can’t” as Luke did, what we’re really saying is we don’t believe that Jesus is able.
 (Ouch, more prayer needed.)
-We all do it, and we all need to pray, “Help me believe more!”
+We all do it, and we all need to pray, “Help me to believe more!”

 The LORD is compassionate and gracious, Slow to anger and abounding in lovingkindness. –Psalm 103:8

 We simply must be trained and tested because testing reveals our weaknesses; where we’re going wrong; and what the next course of action should be.
 Where we fail is where we need more study and prayer.

 “being confident of this, that He who began a good work in you will carry it on to completion until the day of Christ Jesus.”